Dev0psKing/Python-Code-Challenges/Control Flow Questions/Question.md

 Write a Python program to check whether an alphabet is a vowel or consonant.

 Expected Output:
 Input a letter of the alphabet: k

+## Question
+Write a Python program to sum two integers.
+However, if the sum is between 15 and 20 it will return 20.